Particular/docs.particular.net/nservicebus/upgrades/7to8/index.md

 ### Property injection

-NServiceBus Version 7 enabled [automatic property injection](/nservicebus/dependency-injection/extensions-dependencyinjection.md#property-injection), this is not possible via `Microsoft.Extensions.DependencyInjection` and must be explicitly enabled using the native API of containers that supports it.
+NServiceBus container adapters supported [automatic property injection](/nservicebus/dependency-injection/extensions-dependencyinjection.md#property-injection), this is not possible via `Microsoft.Extensions.DependencyInjection` and must be explicitly enabled using the native API of containers that supports it.

 ## New gateway persistence API